-Police in Texas Are Searching For Woman Wearing Wrist Restraints, Ringing Doorbells In The Middle Of The Night
+Police In Texas Are Searching For Woman Wearing Wrist Restraints, Ringing Doorbells In The Middle Of The Night

 Footage of the incident was captured via the homeowners’ surveillance camera.
 However, when the homeowner went to assist, the woman had disappeared.
 According to BBC News, once the homeowner viewed the video footage, they called the police.
 Once the Montgomery police were involved, they deemed the incident as “suspicious” and have taken measures to find out who the mysterious woman is and whether there should be any concerns for her safety.

-The woman appeared on the doorstep of the home in the community of Sunrise Ranch, which is 60 miles (96km) north of Houston, according to BBC News.
+The woman appeared on the doorstep of the home in the community of Sunrise Ranch, which is 60 miles north of Houston, according to BBC News.
 The doorbell was rung at 3:20 a.m. local time and, according to a neighbor, the woman also rang the doorbells of several other homes in the area.
 In each instance, none of the other residents managed to catch up with the woman before she disappeared.

 The Montgomery County Sheriff’s Office posted the surveillance footage and asked people to share it in an effort to locate the woman.